sddevelopment-be/penguin-pragmatic-patterns/content/about.md

 addresses, as well as a description of the context in which it works well.

-To share information about things you can do, as well as ideas and models that can change the way you perceive a situation, the patterns in this knowledge base are split into two categories: `Concepts` and `Practices`.
+To share information about things you can do, as well as ideas and models that can change the way you perceive a situation, the patterns in this knowledge base are split into the categories: `Concepts`, `Practices`, and `Procedures`.
 To keep the content in this work consistent, each pattern follows a similar structure.
 As we now know, context matters!
 That is why each pattern is prefaced with a short description of when it can be useful to consider using it.

 The pattern structure definition is illustrated in the following figure: